By: J. T. Ellison

 She will make sure her girls follow the Honor code, and they will be ready for their Ivy League education.
 She is all about sisterhood!
 She chooses and handpicks every girl.

-After all, she does't even want to be here.
+After all, she doesn't even want to be here.
 She is an inspiring author, an introvert, and just wants to write her novel.
 While doing so, a little rendezvous with the dashing mysterious younger guy driver (in secret, of course).
 Some scandalous history here.

 She hides out in her cabin and knows when to get out of her Chanel suited-self, let know her chignon and ditch the pearls, at just the right time.
 Her destiny lies ahead.